Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 When using batches to send to Event Hubs, many applications have specific needs for creating batches and preparing to send them.
 When testing, applications only need to focus their testing on the creation of batches, and the call to send.
 Once any of the send methods found with the `EventHubProducerClient` are called it can be assumed that the library will perform as expected.

 The following snippet demonstrates how to mock an `EventHubProducerClient` using Moq, and `EventDataBatch` and `EventData` instances using the `EventHubsModelFactory`.
 Mocked data batches can be used to test that an application is adding events to the batch properly.
 The custom `TryAdd` callback can be used to test all code paths for adding events to the batch.

-The mocked `EventHubProducerClient` can be used to verify that `SendAsync` was called, as demonstrated below.
+The mocked `EventHubProducerClient` can be used to verify that `SendAsync` was called.
+The sample below is not a complete test.
+It can be customized to call an application-defined method that contains a call to `SendAsync`, and the arguments to `Verify` can be adjusted to match the expected outcome.

 ```C# Snippet:EventHubs_Sample11_MockingEventDataBatch
 var mockProducer = new Mock<EventHubProducerClient>();